Jerem-Dough/Notes-App-Frontend/README.md

 ## **Deployment**

 **Steps to Run Locally**
-1. Ensure JavaScript and all dependencies are installed, with PATH variables added accordingly.
+1. Ensure JavaScript and NPM are installed, with PATH variables added accordingly.
-   - JavaScript, Node.js, React, NPM
 2. Clone the repository: git clone https://github.com/Jerem-Dough/Notes-App-Frontend.git
 3. Navigate to the working directory:
    - Create a .env file in the root directory and add 'REACT_APP_API_BASE_URL=http://localhost:3000'